Mixture Martingales Revisited with Applications to Sequential Tests and Confidence Intervals: Asymptotically Optimal Adaptive Sequential Testing

 \section{Asymptotically Optimal Adaptive Sequential Testing}

-We now explain how our new deviation inequalities can be useful to prove the correctness of a stopping strategy for generic sequential adaptive hypothesis testing problems, that we refer to as \emph{sequential identification problems}.
+In this section, we explain how our new deviation inequalities can be useful to prove the correctness of a stopping strategy for generic sequential adaptive hypothesis testing problems, that we refer to as \emph{sequential identification problems}.

 Given a bandit model, we consider $M$ hypotheses $\cH_1 = (\bm \mu \in \cO_1), \dots, \cH_M = (\bm \mu \in \cO_M)$ where $\cO_1, \dots, \cO_M$ are open sets forming a partition of the set of possible means $\cO$.
 Our goal is to adaptively sample the arms until a decision is made that one of the hypotheses $\ihat$ is correct.
 Our goal is to identify the correct hypothesis for all possible means $\bm \mu \in \cO$.
 More precisely, we aim for \emph{$\delta$-correct strategies}, for which $\forall\bm \mu \in \cO, \ \bP_{\bm\mu}\left(\bm \mu \in \cO_{\ihat}\right) \geq 1 - \delta$.
 This problem falls into the framework of Sequential Adaptive Hypothesis Testing as introduced by \cite{Chernoff59} --who studied only discrete hypotheses and considered a different performance metric-- and is called General-Samp by \cite{ChenGLQW17}, who study Gaussian arms with unit variance.

-For general exponential family bandits, we propose below the \emph{extended GLR} stopping rule.
+For general exponential family bandits, we analyse below a natural stopping rule based on Generalized Likelihood Ratio (GLR) tests.
 We prove that this stopping rule is $\delta$-correct for any sequential identification problem and that in some cases it attains the minimal sample complexity (in a regime of small risk $\delta$) when coupled with an appropriate sampling rule.
+We note that the independent work of \cite{Juneja19} studies the same problem as ours under the name ``partition identification'', also for exponential families.
+However, that work puts less emphasis on stopping rules, and uses the deviation inequality of \cite{Combes14Lip} for its analysis.